An Archetale of the Assembling Terrania Cycle.

 “How did you arrive?
 In some sort of spaceship?”

-“Heavens, no. Why go about the galaxy in clunky hardware?
+“Heavens, no. Why go about the galaxy in rude hardware?
 We used what you might call a self-assembling printer.
 It printed this body for my consciousness to inhabit while I’m here.”

 “I see.
 How do you return home, then?”